 “When the music started, the prison walls disappeared.”

-In a recent issue of the “Walker Talker”, the in-house Walker State Prison newspaper, one author attested to the work and broad impact Arts Capacity programming has on the culture at Walker State this when they wrote that the work of Arts Capacity is “transforming the culture inside the prison.”
+In a recent issue of the “Walker Talker”, the in-house Walker State Prison newspaper, one author attested to the work and broad impact Arts Capacity programming has on the culture at Walker State when they wrote that the work of Arts Capacity is “transforming the culture inside the prison.”

 In another article written about a recent recital of ours they wrote, “When the music started, the prison walls disappeared.”